buginga/Course_Project_CS536/README.md

 <br />

 In our analysis we wanted to not only investigate the performance of all LLMs when these links were present, but also compare and constract the effect that these links may have on the reasoning and comprehension capabilities of the models.
-Thus, **we added the explicit link encoding in all netwotk files**, and prompted all models with and without links.
+Thus, **we added the explicit link encoding in all network files**, and prompted all models with and without links.

 <br />